 C. Shirts and Sweatshirts

 Shirts and blouses must be tucked in at all times.
 No stomach or back skin can show when both arms are raised above shoulder height.
-Sweatshirts may not be personalized with numbers, logos, etc. Undergarments must not be visible through the shirt.
-Polo shirts must be made of cotton.
-Dry fit, waffle print and other materials are not allowed.
+Sweatshirts may not be personalized with numbers, logos, or nicknames, etc. Undergarments must not be visible through the shirt.

 D. Approved Uniform Items